smogon/pokemon-showdown/mods/gennext/README.md

 - Muscle Band: 1.2x Physical damage for pure Fighting types

 Minor move changes:

+- Rock Throw now removes Stealth Rock from the user's side of the field, and has 100% accuracy

+- Rapid Spin now has 30 base power

+- Rock Throw and Rapid Spin remove hazards before fainting from Rocky Helmet etc

 - all moves' accuracy is rounded up to the nearest multiple of 10% (except Jump Kick, which will be rebalanced later)